SajixInc/whatsapp_business_api/README.md

 - Consider using the WhatsApp Business API for more advanced business communication and integration.

-# How to generate WhatsApp permeant access token
+# How to generate WhatsApp permanent access token

 ## Steps: